 Final Look & Feel

-Please note that the picture of the dice above and in this Kickstarter is what we are aiming for them to look like (we borrowed this image from the interwebs), however the final dice may look slightly different.
+Please note that the picture of the dice above and in this Kickstarter is what we expect them to look like (this image is a manufacturers sample), however the final dice may look slightly different.
 Having said that, here is what we can promise:

 Dice will be a standard 16mm size